fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 7. This new environment will be active until you run the `deactivate` command.
 You can re-activate the environment again at any time by typing `workon data-act`.

-### Configure Amazon Web Services (Optional)

-When running the broker, you have the option to use Amazon Web Services (AWS) to handle:

-* Storage of data submissions and validation reports (via S3 buckets).

-Using AWS is optional, and by default the broker will not use these services.
-If you'd like to use AWS, [follow these directions](AWS.md "set up Amazon Web Services") now.

 ### Clone Broker Backend Code Repository

 Now we're ready to install the DATA Act broker itself.
 Before starting: